-The actuarial gains identified as movements on the pensions reserve in 2010/11 can be analysed into the following categories, measured as a percentage of assets or liabilities at 31 March 2011.
+The actuarial gains identified as movements on the pensions reserve in 2011/12 can be analysed into the following categories, measured as a percentage of assets or liabilities at 31 March 2012.

-Table 37g History of experience gains and losses 2006/07 % 2007/08 % 2008/09 % 2009/10 % 2010/11 % Difference between the expected and actual return on assets 0.6 (16.0) (41.3) 22.5 1.5 Experience gains/(losses) on liabilities 0 (0.2) (0.5) 0 8.18
+Table 35g History of experience gains and losses 2007/08 2008/09 2009/10 2010/1 % % % % % Difference between the expected and actual return on assets (16.0) (41.3) 22.5 1.5 (5.7) Experience gains/(losses) on liabilities (0.2) (0.5) 0 8.2 (0.2)

-38. Contingent liabilities
+36. Contingent liabilities

-At 31 March 2011, the council had the following contingent liabilities:
+At 31 March 2012, the council had the following contingent liabilities:

-- a compensation claim arising from the development of Didcot town centre may result in the council paying £25,000.
-A budget has been set aside to cover the claim; - compensation claims for injury and or damage.
+- A compensation claim arising from the development of Didcot town centre may result in the council paying £25,000.
+A budget has been set aside to cover the claim: - Compensation claims for injury and or damage.
 The majority of claims for compensation are individually immaterial.
 They relate to personal injuries sustained where the Authority is alleged to be at fault (eg through a failure to repair a pavement properly).
 Provision has not been made for such claims as the authority's liability is limited to the individual excess on the policy, which in most cases is £2,500.
-Until claims are settled by the authority's insurers, the cost of the excess cannot be recognised; - the council have agreed a payment and performance mechanism with the financial services contractor that would compensate the council should performance targets for council tax, business rates and benefits administration fall below specified standards.
-Similarly, should performance exceed specified standards then the council would be liable to pay the contractor a performance related bonus
+Until claims are settled by the authority's insurers, the cost of the excess cannot be recognised. - The council took over responsibility from Thame Town Council on 1 July 2010 to maintain and run Thame swimming pool.
+Despite the completion of a condition survey and thorough handover process, concerns have arisen over the facility.
+Where costs are identified to address those concerns that relate to the period before the transfer, the council will take all appropriate action to recover those costs from relevant parties, although the amount that the council will recover is unknown at this stage.
+In addition, there may be some costs associated with this recovery and funding of works in advance of reimbursement.
+This potential, short term liability is unquantifiable at this time.